 I was referred to a Domestic Violence Centre by my doctor in the UK in 2013, as I was in such a terrible state.
 There I met a wonderful, down to earth lady called Kasita.
 She was the first person I had really opened up to after the abuse, which wasn’t until June last year – three months after I walked away from my abusive (ex) husband.
+(He continued to taunt me, and called me in the early hours of the morning of 7th May 2013 at 2.30 am UK time, to tell me to fight his new girlfriend for him).

 It felt like I was talking to a friend, rather than a professional.
 I liked that.
 No textbook talk.
 No keeping an eye on the clock.
 In fact, very often, we went overtime, to include talking through her lunch break.
 Not once did she complain.
 Not once did she say “Well time’s up”.
 It was I who was always pointing out the time to her.